luiselizondo/nginx-php/README.md

 The startup.sh script will add the environment variables with MYSQL_ to /etc/php5/fpm/pool.d/env.conf so PHP-FPM detects them.
 If you need to use them you can do:
 <?php getenv("SOME_ENV_VARIABLE_THAT_HAS_MYSQL_IN_THE_NAME"); ?>

+### Testing that it works
+Go to http://ip:port/test and you should see the output of phpinfo()

 ### Credits
 Credit to: Nian Wang